pradeep8577/dograh/README.md

   </a>
 </p>

-The fastest way to build voice bots - get started with any voice AI use case in under 2 minutes (our hard SLA standards).
+Dograh helps you build your own voice agents with an easy drag-and-drop workflow builder.
+It's the fastest way to build voice AI agents - from zero to working bot in under 2 minutes (our hard SLA standards).

-Build voice agents in just one line or drag-and-drop, then test them using AI personas that mimic real customer calls.
-It's 100% open source, self-hosted if you want, and never hides a line of code- ever.
-The project has a strong commitment to **100% open source** and every line of code is released in the open.
+- **100% open source**, self-hostable platform with built-in AI testing personas and flexible LLM/TTS/STT integration
-Maintained by YC alumni and exit founders, we're making sure the future of voice AI stays open, not monopolized.
+- **Maintained by YC alumni and exit founders**, ensuring the future of voice AI stays open, not monopolized

 ## 🎥 Demo Video